adon90/ip2hosts/README.md

 It gets hosts from Robtex, Virustotal, dig -x, Shodan and the first 10 Bing pages.

-in order to use Shodan, use:
+in order to use Shodan, enter:

 shodan init [api_key]

-if don't have, comment the Shodan line.
+if don't want to use it, comment the Shodan line.

 just use it like: